William S. Lind

 William S. Lind (born July 9, 1947) is an American conservative author, described as being aligned with paleoconservatism.
-He is the author of many books and one of the first proponents of fourth-generation warfare (4GW) theory and is the Director of The American Conservative Center for Public Transportation.
+He is the author of many books and one of the first proponents of fourth-generation warfare (4GW) theory and is director of the American Conservative Center for Public Transportation.
 He used the pseudonym Thomas Hobbes in a column for The American Conservative.